 Why not take a tour of Italy retracing the steps of the protagonists of our favourite films?
 The cinema has always been celebrating the beauties of Italy, the ideal background for many stories.
 What better way to enjoy the films than discovering the locations chosen as their sets?

-With its views, romantic charm, and naturalistic beauties, Italy has always served as a stage for great films.
-How can we forget the iconic scene of Anita Ekberg bathing in the Trevi Fountain in "La dolce vita"?
-Fellini is not the only director to have chosen the peninsula as a backdrop for his cinematographic works.
-Many films, even the most unexpected, have been shot in the various regions of Italy: The Passion (Mel Gibson) is set in Basilicata, as well as the latest adventures of James Bond with Daniel Craig are shot in Matera.
-Other films celebrate cities and landscapes in a more romantic way such as Il Postino in Procida, capital of culture 2022.
+With its views, romantic charm and natural beauties, Italy has always served as a stage for great films.
+How can we forget the iconic scene of Anita Ekberg bathing in the Trevi Fountain in La dolce vita?
+However, Fellini is not the only director who chose Italy as a backdrop for his cinematographic works.
+Many films, even the most unexpected, have been shot in different regions of Italy: The Passion (by Mel Gibson) is set in Basilicata, as well as the latest adventures of James Bond with Daniel Craig are shot in Matera.
+Furthermore, other films exalt cities and landscapes in a more romantic way such as Il Postino in Procida, Capital of Culture 2022.
 The perfect backdrop for a perfect film, then.

 Did you like this?
 Let us know